101shaan/Bract/ARCHITECTURE.md

 # Bract Compiler Architecture

-> **Version:** 0.1 - Initial Design
+> **Version:** 0.2 - Phase 1 Complete: Revolutionary Type System & Memory Management
 >
-> This document outlines the architecture of the Bract compiler, with a focus on achieving blazingly fast compilation speeds while maintaining memory safety and generating efficient code.
+> This document outlines the architecture of the Bract compiler, focusing on blazingly fast compilation speeds while maintaining memory safety and generating efficient code. **Phase 1 has achieved revolutionary hybrid memory management with 5 strategies integrated into the type system.**

 ## Table of Contents